rsfis/RIAN-MICROCOMPUTER/JOURNAL.md

 _Time spent: 8.0h_

-This week I turned everything I had tested on the protoboard into actual PCBs.
+This week I tested the components on the protoboard and its connections again, and I also tested some push buttons, because I had to know how they work.
+I discovered that these push buttons work by 2 pins, the left-upper (GND input) and right-lower (RESISTANCE output).
+So, for 30 keys, I would have to use 30 GPIO pins of the esp32, which wasn't economic.
+So, I decided to use a matricial keyboard, which is a economic way to use fewer pins.
+It works just like a screen, where there is a X and Y position.
+This position determinates which button you press based on a bidimensional matrix, a map.

+So, I defined the buttons and its variations: q w e r t y u i o p a s d f g h j k l B z x c v b S n m f E

+1 2 3 4 5 6 7 8 9 0
++ - % < > ? & !  (   )
+/ *  =  "  _  ;  .  ,  f Sh

+ESC F1 F2 F3 F4 F5 F6 F7 F8 F9
+{  }  @ :  [ ]
+|  \  '  -  HOME

 I used KiCad, which I had never used before, so it took a while to figure out.
 I made two separate boards.

-Keyboard PCB (8h | Jan 19 to Jan 22)
 The biggest challenge here was that the ESP32 doesn't have that many GPIO pins, so I couldn't just dedicate one pin per key.
 I organized the keys in a matrix — the same idea used in screens, where every pixel has an X and Y position.
 Each key has its own column and row, and when both are activated at the same time, the firmware knows which key was pressed.
 This way I use way fewer pins.
 I placed the components based on my protoboard layout and routed the tracks manually.
 I actually drew the schematic after finishing the PCB, copying from the tracks I had already placed — not the usual order, but it worked.

-This board connects to the main PCB using pin headers and sockets.
+So, basically this PCB have the push buttons and the pin header connector, which is a lot of pins to connect the keyboard over the main pcb.

 ![Captura de tela 2026-01-24 215701](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6OTA0NzMsInB1ciI6ImJsb2JfaWQifX0=--4cadd019df3daf6a296604d1bb966342517b0124/Captura%20de%20tela%202026-01-24%20215701.png)
 ![Captura de tela 2026-01-24 215708](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6OTA0NzIsInB1ciI6ImJsb2JfaWQifX0=--ee4ffd9532ae39152e276f660a2b885854b54427/Captura%20de%20tela%202026-01-24%20215708.png)